bodiroga/iombian-installed-services-downloader/README.md

-# IoMBian Installed Services Handler
+# IoMBian Installed Services Downloader

 This service handles the firebase service installed services and updates the local iombian services accordingly.